Understanding Your Pathology Report After Neoadjuvant Therapy

 Breast cancers treated with neoadjuvant therapy are staged a bit differently than those treated with surgery first.

-Before neoadjuvant therapy begins, the pre-treatment stage of your breast cancer may be determined using imaging (such as mammograms) and findings from a physical exam of the breast.
+Before neoadjuvant therapy begins, the pre-treatment stage of your breast cancer may be done.
+If so, pre-treatment stage is determined using imaging (such as mammograms) and findings from a physical exam of the breast.
 This is called clinical prognostic stage.

 After surgery, the stage of your breast cancer is determined using pathology information from the tissue removed during surgery.
-The pathologic stage after neoadjuvant therapy gives the most information on your prognosis.
+The pathologic stage after neoadjuvant therapy gives the most information on your prognosis (chances for survival).

 TNM staging system and neoadjuvant therapy

-The most common way breast cancer is staged is the TNM system which stands for (Tumor size, lymph Node status and Metastases).
+The main method of pathologic staging for breast cancer is the TNM system which stands for (Tumor size, lymph Node status and Metastases).